bocoup/web-platform-contribution-guide/src/skills.rst

 They are!

 Writing specification prose is in principle similar to writing code.
-You should think about writing a specification as though you are implementing it as a program.
+Think about writing a specification as though you are implementing it as a program.
 With today’s standards of spec writing, that is the level of fidelity you want from a specification.
 It is not enough to describe how something works, we need to precisely describe what needs to be done to implement it completely, including all edge cases and error handling.